 Harbortouch’s customer service reputation is appalling, with scores of customers complaining about representatives never getting back to them.
 There are hundreds of complaints referring to hidden upfront Harbortouch fees, hidden transaction fees, penalties for breaking contracts, and dozens of nearly identical complaints about repeated software bugs and freezes.
 Many current and former customers throw around the dreaded “scam” word as well.

-I will say that I found the software to be entirely satisfactory.
+I will say that I found the software itself to be entirely satisfactory.
 Particularly at the price that it advertises, Harbortouch could be a solid low-cost option for small business owners.
-You can send the company a request for a Habortouch POS demo to give it a trial run if you’d like to continue to do your research and are willing to take the risk.
+You can send the company a request for a Harbortouch POS demo to give it a trial run if you’d like to continue to do your research and are willing to take the risk.

 Table of Contents